The Great Fires of Kettering

 There have been two large scale fires in the history of Kettering.
-Between them, they wiped out a lot of the old town, giving way to the Victorian and Edwardian buildings that stand today.
+They wiped out a lot of the old town, giving way to the Victorian and Edwardian buildings that stand today.

 The First Fire